 by Matt Kambic

 I’m happy and honored to report that Everest Rising has won two awards.
 In March, the book was awarded an Honorable Mention for fiction by the Northern California Publishers & Authors.
-In July, I will be attending the New Zealand Mountain Book Festival to accept the award for Mountain & Adventure Fiction.
+In July, I attended the New Zealand Mountain Book Festival to accept the award for Mountain & Adventure Fiction.

 For more information, excerpts and purchasing options, visit: ScienceThrillers Media